postsharp/Metalama.Samples/examples/builder/builder-1/README.md

 ## 2. Creating the Builder type and the properties

-Let's now create a nested type using <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceClass*>:
+Let's now create a nested type using <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceClass*>:

 [!metalama-file GenerateBuilderAttribute.cs marker="IntroduceBuilder"]